 Know Your Uniform Material

-It's time to read the uniform's care label.
-Most cheerleading uniforms are made from heavy weight stretchable polyester knit.
-The fabric is durable, has stretch for ease of movement and is actually easier to care for than cotton.
-However, excessively hot water and high dryer heat can ruin the fabric and oily stains can be more difficult to remove.
+Most cheer uniform pieces are made from heavyweight, stretchable polyester knit.
+The fabric is durable, has stretch for ease of movement, and, is actually easier to care for than cotton because no ironing is required.
+However, excessively hot water and high dryer temperatures can ruin the fabric while oily stains on synthetics can be more difficult to remove.